aditya-datahub/aditya-datahub/README.md

 </p>

 <p align="center">
   💬 <b>Got a role, a project, or just want to talk data?
-Reach out on LinkedIn — always happy to connect.</b>
+Reach out on LinkedIn or Email  — always happy to connect.</b>
 </p>